As a non-ambulatory wheelchair-user for the past two decades, I’ve experienced many frustrating encounters with lifts/elevators.

 This guest post is provided by CareCo who provide mobility advice and support through their website and UK network of showrooms.

-The first article I wrote for Disability Horizons lists my choice of ‘The Top Ten Apps for Disabled People’.
+My first article for Disability Horizons lists the ‘The Top Ten Apps for Disabled People’.

 New apps are being developed everyday.
 But for the time being, here are my recommendations.